jeyyyi/sql-scripts/README.md

 # sql-scripts
-Collection of my SQL Files.
+Collection of my SQL Files throughout my experience in academe and work.